History of Pickleball in Timeline

 February 1968: Formation of Pickle Ball, Inc.

-In February 1968, Joel Pritchard, along with David McCallum and two other friends, formed Pickle Ball, Inc. to promote and sell the sport.
+In February 1968, Pickle Ball, Inc. was formed by Joel Pritchard, David McCallum, and two other friends to promote and sell the sport of Pickleball.

-In July 1976, the first formal pickleball tournament was held at the Southcenter Athletic Club in Tukwila, Washington.
-It was billed as "The World's First Pickleball Championship" by Joel Pritchard and was mentioned in Tennis magazine.
+In July 1976, the first formal pickleball tournament, "The World's First Pickleball Championship", was held at the Southcenter Athletic Club in Tukwila, Washington and received a mention in Tennis magazine.

-1984: USA Pickleball becomes de facto governing body
+1984: USA Pickleball becomes the de facto governing body

-In 1984, USA Pickleball became the de facto governing body for pickleball as the first organization to step into the role when it was founded as the United States Amateur Pickleball Association.
+In 1984, USA Pickleball became the de facto governing body for all pickleball because it was the first and only organization to step into the role when it was founded as the United States Amateur Pickleball Association.
 It also published the first official rule book that same year.

 In 1984, the United States Amateur Pickleball Association (U.S.A.P.A.), now known as USA Pickleball or USAP, was formed.
-Also in 1984 they published the first official rulebook for the sport and held their first organized tournament, the National Doubles Championships, in Tacoma, Washington.
+In the same year, they published the first official rulebook for the sport, and held their first organized tournament, the National Doubles Championships, in Tacoma, Washington.

-In 2001, pickleball was included as a demonstration sport in the Arizona Senior Olympics (ASO) with 100 participants, contributing to the growth of tournaments in the United States.
+In 2001, pickleball was included as a demonstration sport in the Arizona Senior Olympics (ASO) with 100 participants.

 2003: Pickleball played at the World Senior Games

-In 2008, pickleball was included in the United States Senior Olympics, further boosting its popularity.
+In 2008, pickleball was included in the United States Senior Olympics.

 November 2009: First USA Pickleball National Championships